 Dresses for Haiti

 People in our congregation make dresses from pillowcases that are sent to girls in Haiti.
 Helpers to make dresses are always appreciated as are donations of pillowcases.

 Although not affiliated with St. Stephen's, three twelve-step recovery groups use our building five days a week.
 Please see the listing of Wyandotte AA groups to find details on time, dates, and types of meetings.

 Food for Kids in the Summer

 The need for food assistance is huge.
 Over 900 children in Wyandotte who receive free or reduced price school lunches have signed up for Blessings in a Backpack, which provides them with food on the weekends during the school year - but in the summer, kids can't eat at school and Blessings in a Backpack doesn't operate.
 So, each summer, St. Stephen's works with the Wyandotte Ministerial Association, the Green Box Recreational Program in Wyandotte, and Meet Up To Eat Up (a federally funded program) to provide almost 1,000 meals.
-(These programs have been on hiatus during the pandemic, but we are ready to support them when they start up again.)
 We also work with the Ministerial Association to pack grocery bags with food for kids to eat on the weekends in the summer, which we call Brown Bag Blessings.
-About 1,200 bags go out each summer.
+About 1,400 bags go out each summer.